tomakita/RetroCheck/README.md

 ### Dependencies

-- pbm-assertion: AspectJ
+- retrocheck.assertion: AspectJ
-- pbm-mock: AspectJ
+- retrocheck.mock: AspectJ
-- pbm-graph: Jackson (for graph visualization), Cytoscape.js (for graph visualization), junit-quickcheck (for entity generation; will eventually be moved to pbm-convenience), Awaitility (for waiting for tests to complete; will eventually be moved to pbm-convenience), pbm-convenience (will eventually not be a dependency)
+- retrocheck.graph: Jackson (for graph visualization), Cytoscape.js (for graph visualization)
-- pbm-convenience: Redis (for emitting assertion results to test runners, and for mock data storage), Redisson, pbm-assertion
+- retrocheck.convenience: Redis (for emitting assertion results to test runners, and for mock data storage), Redisson, retrocheck.assertion, junit-quickcheck (for entity generation), Awaitility (for waiting for tests to complete)

 All libraries require JRE 1.8 or above.

 ## Contributing

 Contributions are welcome!
-See [CONTRIBUTING](https://github.com/tomakita/pbm/blob/master/CONTRIBUTING.md) for notes on contributing, as well as a list of issues that might be a good starting point, if you'd like to get started as a contributor.
+See [CONTRIBUTING](https://github.com/tomakita/retrocheck/blob/master/CONTRIBUTING.md) for notes on contributing, as well as a list of issues that might be a good starting point, if you'd like to get started as a contributor.
 For large changes, please open an issue to discuss the change before writing any code.
 Thanks for your contributions!